Honeycomb Hubbard Model at van Hove Filling: The Model and Main results

 \subsection{The main result}

-The most interesting quantities are the connected Schwinger's functions $S^c_{2p,\beta}(\lambda)$, $p\ge0$, and the self-energy function $\Sigma(\lambda)$ in the {\it thermodynamic limit} $L\rightarrow\infty$ or $\L_L\rightarrow\L$.
+The most interesting quantities in this model are the connected Schwinger functions $S^c_{2p,\beta}(\lambda)$, $p\ge0$, and the self-energy function $\Sigma(\lambda)$ in the {\it thermodynamic limit} $L\rightarrow\infty$ or $\L_L\rightarrow\L$.
 A fundamental mathematical problem is whether such quantities are well defined.
-In this paper we study the analytic properties of the connected Schwinger's function $S^c_{2p,\beta}(\lambda)$ for $p\ge1$ and the self-energy function.
-The main results are summarized in the following theorem (see also Theorem \ref{tpc}, Theorem \ref{cth1}, Theorem \ref{mqua}, Theorem \ref{maina} and Theorem \ref{mainb} for the precise presentation of the main results). \begin{theorem} Consider the doped honeycomb Hubbard model with renormalized chemical potential $\mu=1$ at positive temperature $0<T\ll1$.
-There exist a counter-term matrix $\delta E$ obeying the renormalization conditions Definition \ref{conj1}, such that, after taking the thermodynamic limit $L\rightarrow\infty$, the perturbation series of the connected $2p$-point Schwinger's functions, $p\ge1$, as well as the self-energy have positive radius of convergence in the domain $\RR_T:=\{\lambda\in\RRR\ |\ \lambda<c/|\log T|^2\}$, in which $0<c<0.01$ is some constant independent of $T$ and $\lambda$.
-The second derivatives of the self-energy w.r.t. the external momentum are not uniformly bounded but are divergent for $T\rightarrow0$. \end{theorem} These results will be proved with rigorous renormalization group analysis.
-In the first step, we shall express the Schwinger's functions in terms of Grassmann functional integrations, which are more suitable for the multi-scale analysis.
+In this paper we will provide a positive answer to this problem, and study the analytic properties of the connected Schwinger function $S^c_{2p,\beta}(\lambda)$ for $p\ge1$ and the self-energy function, in the thermodynamic limit.
+The main results are summarized in the following theorem (see also Theorem \ref{tpc}, Theorem \ref{cth1}, Theorem \ref{mqua}, Theorem \ref{maina}, Theorem \ref{mainb} and Theorem \ref{thmain2} for the precise presentation of the main results). \begin{theorem} Consider the doped honeycomb Hubbard model with renormalized chemical potential $\mu=1$ at positive temperature $0<T\ll1$, which corresponding to the far-infrared region of the model.
+There exists a counter-term matrix $\delta E$ obeying the renormalization conditions (cf. Definition \ref{conj1}), such that, after taking the thermodynamic limit $L\rightarrow\infty$, the perturbation series of the connected $2p$-point Schwinger functions, $p\ge1$, as well as the self-energy have positive radius of convergence in the set $\RR_T:=\{\lambda\in\RRR\ |\ \lambda<C/|\log T|^2\}$, in which $0<C<0.01$ is a positive constant which depends on the physical parameters of the model but not on $T$ and $\lambda$.
+The first derivative of the self-energy w.r.t. the external momentum is uniformly bounded but the second derivatives of the self-energy w.r.t. the external momentum are divergent for $T\rightarrow0$ (cf. Theorem \ref{thmain2}).
+Therefore this model doesn't satisfy Salmhofer's criterion and the ground state of this model is not a Fermi liquid. \end{theorem} These results will be proved with rigorous renormalization group analysis.
+In the first step, we shall express the Schwinger functions in terms of Grassmann functional integrations, which are more suitable for the multi-scale analysis.